 More than 40% of the U.S. workforce comprises people in nontraditional jobs: They are freelancers, business owners, and independent contractors, often cobbling together a paycheck from several sources.

-If you're self-employed, a Roth IRA is probably one of the essential retirement saving tools you need in your arsenal.
-It's hard enough for traditionally employed people to save for retirement and harder still for the self-employed.
+A Roth IRA is one of the essential retirement saving tools for self-employed people.
+It's hard enough for traditionally employed people to save for retirement, and harder still for the self-employed.